Qerdandi/Projects/Textile Packshot Image Creator/README.md

 - **Clo 3D**: Simulates 3D textiles on an avatar, bringing poses to life.
 - **Blender 3D**: Sets up the perfect photo shoot scene with a range of camera angles.
+- **Python script**: Generates the finale packshot images and save them on the computer.
+- **AI** (external process): Transforms blank avatars into photo-realistic avatars to allow customers to identify with them.

 When the process is complete, the tool presents you with a stunning packshot of your product.
 (Please note that the example below is not the final product, due to confidentiality reasons.)